PEM-Humboldt/biotablero-backend/README.md

 **This property isn't present in the default config file, if you don't provide it in your custom configuration all endpoints related with users will not work**

 ### Run
-Run `npm start` to start the server, this will launch nodemon with a delay of 3 seconds, ready to watch your changes.
+Run `yarn start` to start the server, this will launch nodemon with a delay of 3 seconds, ready to watch your changes.

 ## Deployment